seanpue/graphtransliterator/packages/graphtransliterator-py/docs/usage.rst

 .. jupyter-execute::

-  gt.graph.node
+  gt.graph.nodes

 Edges
 -----

-Edges between these nodes may have different constraints in their attributes:
+Edges between these nodes contain source/target relationships and attribute constraints:

 .. jupyter-execute::

-  gt.graph.edge
+  gt.graph.edges

-Before the `token` nodes, there is a `token` constraint on the edge that must be matched before the transliterator can visit the token node:
+Before the `token` nodes, there is a `token` constraint on the edge data that must be matched before the transliterator can visit the token node:

 .. jupyter-execute::

-  gt.graph.edge[0][1]
+  # Access the first edge's attributes
+  gt.graph.edges[0]

 On the edges before rules there may be other `constraints`, such as certain tokens